Masud Khan: Early life

 Masud Khan was raised with his older brother Tahir and his younger sister Mahmooda on his father's estate in the Montgomery District.
-They moved to Lyallpur when Khan was 13.
+His father was an alcoholic, while his mother was "erratic."
+At age four, he became selectively mute because "an indisposition of his mother caused him so much anxiety," a state that lasted three years.

+They moved to Lyallpur when Khan was 13, where, at seventeen, an "attachment to a Hindu girl" was sufficiently controversial that he was no longer allowed to see her.
+At this time, he briefly entered psychotherapy, which he said did not help.
+His sister Mahmooda died of tuberculosis in 1942.

 He was not allowed to see much of his mother during his early years, but after his father died in 1943, when Khan was 19, he went to live with her.
-An estrangement between them had arisen in Khan's youth, when she struck him for criticizing her late return from her ancestral home; Khan had reassured his father, who doubted her, that she would return within thirty days as she had stated, but she remained for fifteen days beyond that date, incurring her husband's fury and anxiety.
-On her return, Khan refused to greet her; when challenged, he replied to his mother that she had dishonoured her husband and let her son down, and was slapped in the face in response.
-Although Khan records that "I quietly said, 'I will never speak to you again, unless you ask for me and order me.'
-I never did, to her dying day", this does not appear to have been entirely true; nevertheless, he considered her a simple woman with a tendency to "anxious chatter" and became distant from her as he grew up.
+An estrangement between them had arisen in Khan's youth, when she struck him for criticizing her late return from her ancestral home.
+Khan considered her a simple woman with a tendency to "anxious chatter" and became distant from her as he grew up.